Nakshatra-vinoth/train-ticket-lnn-benchmark/README.md

 | GRU | 44,929 | 0.126095 ms/sample |
 | LSTM | 59,201 | 0.270589 ms/sample |

-> Inference latency is measured on CPU as the average per-sample inference time over multiple forward passes.
+> Inference latency was measured on CPU as the average per-sample inference time over multiple forward passes.

 ---

 ## Feature Set

-Each request is represented using temporal, trace-level, and system-level features, including:
+Each request is represented using temporal, trace-level, and system-level information, including:

 - Inter-arrival time (Δt)
 - End-to-end latency